Blondie (band): 1978–1981: Mainstream success

-Blondie completed the recording of their third album, Parallel Lines during the summer of 1978 together with Australian producer Mike Chapman.
-It was released in September of that year and reached No. 1 in the UK, No. 6 in the US and No. 2 in Australia.
+Blondie completed the recording of their third album, Parallel Lines, during the summer of 1978 together with Australian producer Mike Chapman.
+It was released in September of that year and reached number one in the UK, number six in the US, and number two in Australia.
 It finally broke the band into the American market on the strength of the worldwide hit single "Heart of Glass".
 Parallel Lines became the group's most successful album, selling 20 million copies worldwide.
-The album's first two singles were "Picture This" (UK No. 12) and "Hanging on the Telephone" (UK No. 5).
-As the band previously had success with a cover, Chrysalis Records chose their version of Buddy Holly's "I'm Gonna Love You Too" as the lead single from Parallel Lines in the United States.
+The album's first two singles were "Picture This" (UK number 12) and "Hanging on the Telephone" (UK number five).
+As the band previously had success with a cover, Chrysalis Records chose their version of Buddy Holly's "I'm Gonna Love You Too" as the lead single from Parallel Lines in the US.
 This turned out to be a miscalculation as the single failed to chart.

-"Heart of Glass" was released in early 1979 and the disco-infused track topped the UK charts in February 1979, then the US charts in April 1979.
-It was a reworking of a rock and reggae-influenced song that the group had performed since its formation in the mid 1970s, updated with strong elements of disco music.
-Clem Burke later said the revamped version was inspired partly by Kraftwerk and partly by the Bee Gees' "Stayin' Alive", whose drum beat Burke tried to emulate.
-He and Stein gave Jimmy Destri much of the credit for the final result, noting that Destri's appreciation of technology had led him to introduce synthesizers and to rework the keyboard sections.
+"Heart of Glass" was released in early 1979 and the disco-infused track topped the UK charts in February 1979, and the US charts in April 1979.
+It was a reworking of a rock and reggae-influenced song that the group had performed since its formation in the mid-1970s, updated with strong elements of disco music.
+Burke later said the revamped version was inspired partly by Kraftwerk and partly by the Bee Gees' "Stayin' Alive", whose drum beat Burke tried to emulate.
+He and Stein gave Destri much of the credit for the final result, noting that Destri's appreciation of technology had led him to introduce synthesizers and to rework the keyboard sections.
 Although some critics condemned Blondie for "selling out" by dabbling in disco, the song became a worldwide success and one of the biggest selling singles of 1979.
 As the focal point for the band, Harry began to attain a celebrity status that set her apart from the other band members.
 She also embarked on an acting career and appeared in the film The Foreigner directed by Amos Poe.